AnneLonero/Clinical_Trials_Research_Project/README.md

 There also were some trials had multiple rows of data (duplicated ID's), which needed to be cleaned for our analysis purposed.
 Only the first rows of the duplicated ID numbers were kept using ```drop_duplicates(subset=[ID], keep='first')```.

+We had to change the Start Date, Completion Date, and Actual Duration to datetime type.
+We had to also modify some of the variables, such as Intervention Type, Observation Study Model, and Arm Group Type to keep only the first provided response in order to create more streamlined visualizations.

 #### 2. Build Database<br>
 *Progress Status*: Database finished with 5 tables.
 All the data was intergrated and ready for queries.
 SQL Queries ran to achieve multiple statistic analysis and created additional customed tables for future analysis.<br>